Ma'alot massacre: Attack

 Ma'alot, located on a plateau in the hills of the Galilee region of Israel, 6 mi south of the Lebanese border, is a development town founded in 1957 by Jewish immigrants, mainly from Morocco and Tunisia.
 The attack was carried out by three members of the Democratic Front for the Liberation of Palestine (DFLP) dressed in Israel Defense Forces uniforms.

 The DFLP terrorists infiltrated through the Nahal Mattat Nature Reserve from south of the Lebanese village of Rumaysh.
 The group entered Israel near Moshav Zar'it on Sunday night, 13 May.
-They were armed with AK-47 assault rifles, grenades, and plastic explosives of Czechoslovakian manufacture.
+They were armed with AK-47 assault rifles, grenades, and plastic explosives of Czechoslovak manufacture.
 They hid until the next night in the orchards near the Druze village of Hurfeish.
 A border patrol unit discovered their footprints but were unable to track them down.

 Proceeding to Ma'alot up the winding road, the militants encountered a van driven by a Druze resident of Hurfeish bringing Arab Christian women from the village of Fassuta home from work at the ATA Textile Works in the Haifa Bay area.
 The leader of the militants, Linou, stood on the roadway and opened fire on the vehicle, instantly killing one woman, and wounding both the driver and other workers, one of whom later died of her wounds.
 The driver turned off the headlights and drove backward up the hill towards Moshav Tzuriel.
 Israeli soldiers were called to the scene but failed to catch them.

 Reaching Ma'alot, the militants knocked on the doors of several homes.
 When they came to the home of Fortuna and Yosef Cohen, two of them who were Israeli-Arabs said in Hebrew that they were police searching for terrorists.
 When the door opened the militants burst in and killed the couple, their 4-year-old son Eliahu and wounded their 5-year-old daughter Miriam.
 Fortuna, seven months pregnant, tried to flee the intruders, but she was also shot.
 The only one in the family who survived unhurt was 16-month-old Yitzhak, a deaf-mute.
 From there, the militants headed for the Netiv Meir Elementary School where students on a school trip were lodged.
 On the way, they met Yaakov Kadosh, a sanitation worker, and asked for directions to the school.
 They then shot and injured him.